Chart Color Schemes

 Population

-Population growth drivers in Forrestfield - Wattle Grove are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends
+Population growth drivers in Forrestfield - Wattle Grove are above average based on AreaSearch's ranking of recent, and medium to long-term trends

-Forrestfield - Wattle Grove's population was 22,561 as of November 2025.
-This figure reflects an increase of 2,832 people since the 2021 Census, which reported a population of 19,729.
-The growth is inferred from ABS estimates of 22,286 in June 2024 and additional validated new addresses since the Census date.
-This resulted in a density ratio of 838 persons per square kilometer.
-Forrestfield - Wattle Grove's population grew by 14.4% between the 2021 Census and November 2025, exceeding the national average growth rate of 8.9%.
-Overseas migration contributed approximately 39.4% to overall population gains during this period.
+Forrestfield - Wattle Grove's population was 22,561 as of November 2025, an increase of 2,832 people since the 2021 Census.
+The ABS estimated resident population in June 2024 was 22,286, with an additional 225 validated new addresses since the Census date contributing to this growth.
+This resulted in a population density ratio of 838 persons per square kilometer.
+Forrestfield - Wattle Grove's 14.4% growth from 2021 exceeded the national average of 8.9%, making it a growth leader in its region.
+Overseas migration contributed approximately 39.4% of overall population gains during recent periods, with all migration drivers being positive factors.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022, and Greater Capital Region projections from the ABS released in 2023 based on 2022 data for areas not covered by this data.

 Frequently Asked Questions - Population